Voxativ 9.87 System

 The 9.87 system is Voxativ's latest loudspeaker which fulfills all desires on an audiophile listening session.
 It combines the advantages of the award-winning fullrange speakers with a very fast dipole woofer system.

 Released May 2015, first appearance at the HighEnd Show in Munich and already winner of the Gold Show Award for the Best Sound.
 In October 2015 winner of 6moon's Blue Moon Award 2015.
 Followed by Jonathan Valin's Best Of Show at T.H.E.
 Show Newport Beach 2016.
 Another Gold Show Award for the Best Sound at the Rock Mountain Audio Fest 2016 in Denver.
-The Absolute Sound Golden Ear Award 2018 and Best Of Show again at the RMAF 2018 followed by a TAS Product of the Year Award 2018.
+The Absolute Sound Golden Ear Award 2018 and Best Of Show again at the RMAF 2018 followed by a TAS Product of the Year Award 2018 and the TAS Editor's Choice Award 2019.

 Jonathan Valin, The Absolute Sound (Dec.2018) concluded: